A dichotomy for measures of maximal entropy near time-one maps of transitive Anosov flows: Introduction

 \subsection{Related results}

 These results are part of a larger program to understand properties of entropy beyond uniform hyperbolicity.
-In that classical setting, say for a transitive Anosov diffeomorphism, there is a unique measure of maximal entropy (MME).
-Even though there are a number of significant results beyond the hyperbolic setting \cite{Newhouse89, BCS,BF} there are still many fundamental open questions beyond the uniformly hyperbolic setting.
+In that classical setting, say for a transitive Anosov diffeomorphism, there is a unique measure of maximal entropy.\footnote{{Throughout this paper, we will abbreviate \emph{ergodic Borel probability measure maximizing the entropy} to MME.
+Recall that a measure maximizes the entropy if and only if its is invariant and almost all its ergodic components are MMEs.}} {Beyond the hyperbolic setting,} even though there are a number of significant results \cite{Newhouse89, BCS,BF} there are still many fundamental open questions.
 Partially hyperbolic diffeomorphisms with one-dimensional center have been studied as the ``next nontrivial class".
 A MME always exists in this setting by entropy expansivity (see \cite{CowiesonYoung,DFPV, LVY}).
 Its uniqueness is a more delicate question.

-Uniqueness of the MME has been shown for certain systems that are \emph{derived from Anosov}, a subclass introduced by Ma\~n\'e, first for specific constructions, then in greater and greater generality \cite{BFSV,CT,U,FPS,BCF}.
+{This uniqueness} has been shown for certain systems that are \emph{derived from Anosov}, a subclass introduced by Ma\~n\'e, first for specific constructions, then in greater and greater generality \cite{BFSV,CT,U,FPS,BCF}.

 The partially hyperbolic diffeomorphisms with a center foliation into circles form another subclass with a more subtle behavior.
 Assuming accessibility, \cite{RHRHTU} has established the following dichotomy: \begin{itemize} \item[--] either the dynamics is isometric in the center direction and there exists a unique MME which is nonhyperbolic; or \item[--] there are multiple hyperbolic MMEs. \end{itemize}